-How Much Is a Storage Unit?
-Storage Unit Costs Explained
+How Much Does a Storage Container Cost?
+PODS Storage Costs vs. Storage Unit Costs

 Moving and Storage Container Guides

 Stuff.
 We all have it.
 But we don’t always have enough room for it.
 That’s why we have storage.
 But we’re not talking about your parents' garage here.
-Whether you’re shelving your extra appliances because you’re moving in with your partner, storing furniture during a remodel, or just keeping that collection of avant-garde jazz vinyl in a safe place, you’re going to have to pay for it.
+Whether you’re shelving your extra appliances because you’re moving in with your partner, storing furniture during home remodeling, or just keeping that collection of avant-garde jazz vinyl in a safe place, you’re going to have to pay for it.
 But how much does a storage container cost?
+How much does PODS storage cost?
+And what are the average storage unit costs?

-To make sure you’re paying the right price and getting the right service for your storage solutions, read on.
-We’ll help you figure it all out.
+To make sure you’re paying the right price for the storage you need, read on.
+We’ll help you figure it all out — from PODS rental costs to typical storage unit costs and more.

-Exterior view of several side-by-side outdoor self-storage units that are painted beige.
+Exterior view of several side-by-side outdoor self-storage units.
 The center unit has its door open.
 Inside is some furniture and many cardboard boxes.

 In both drive-up and indoor self-storage units, pricing is based on the size of the space, the location, and the duration of your rental — but doesn't include the cost of renting a moving truck, gas, and other expenses.